+[Your Municipality's Logo]

+FOR IMMEDIATE RELEASE [Month Day, 2021]

+Contact:

+Contact Name

+Contact Email Address

+Contact Phone Number

+[Name of City/Town/Village] Celebrates Florida City Government Week October 18-24, 2021

+City/Town/Village, FL - The [City/Town/Village of ] is joining cities throughout the state in celebrating Florida City Government Week, a weeklong celebration that raises awareness about the importance of municipal government and its daily impact on residents.
+The annual event is sponsored by the Florida League of Cities, the united voice for Florida's municipal governments.

-PRESS RELEASE FOR IMMEDIATE RELEASE Contact: (name) (phone) (email) (Name of City) CELEBRATES FLORIDA CITY GOVERNMENT WEEK: October The City of will be joining cities throughout the state is Week, October in celebrating Flo rida City Government Because city government is the government closest to most citizens and the one with the most direct daily impact upon its residents, it is important that residents understand how their city operates, the services it provides and the importance of their active involvement.
-The theme "My City: I'm Part of It, I'm Proud of It" will guide this year's activities.
-"Florida City Government Week is an opportunity to help our residents become more informed about the many services we provide, which will lead to more knowledgeable citizen participation in the future," said Mayor/City Manager "We are excited about this year's activities and hope to engage [include whom the program is for: students, all residents, senior citizens] in our upcoming events."
-Events planned for the week are (list activities, dates, times and locations).
-Florida City Government Week, sponsored by the Florida League of Cities, is a weeklong celebration that raises awareness about the importance of municipal government and its daily impact on residents.
-The League is the official organization of the municipal governments in Florida.
-[It would be good to get a quote from school officials or other g roups that you in volved in the project.]
-Note: Include specific information about your city, keeping information releases are more effective when limited to one or two pages.
-You calls to your local media representatives to personally invite the invited to an event, say so, and provide relevant details. ou may want to f ollow up with phone
+Because local government is the government closest to the people and the one with the most direct daily impact on its residents, it is important that residents understand how their city operates, the services it provides and the importance of their active involvement.
+The weeklong event's theme, "My City: I'm Part of It, I'm Proud of It," will guide this year's activities.

+"Florida City Government Week is an opportunity to help our residents learn more about the many services we provide, which will lead to more knowledgeable citizen participation in the future," said [name of official being quoted].
+"We are excited about this year's activities and hope to engage [include who the program is for: students, all residents, senior citizens] in our upcoming events."

+Events will be held October 18-24 and include [list activities, date, time and locations].

+[It would be good to get a quote from school officials or other groups that you involved in the project.]

+NOTE: Include specific information about your city, keeping information to the point and brief.
+Press releases are more effective when limited to one or two pages.
+You may want to follow up with phone calls to your local media representatives to personally invite them to your city's events.
+If the public is invited to an event, say so, and provide relevant details.